Improving Language Agents through BREW: Bootstrapping expeRientially-learned Environmental knoWledge: Appendix

-\paragraph{Dataset Overview} SpreadsheetBench~\citep{spreadsheetbench} consists of 912 instructions collected from four major Excel forums and blogs.
+\paragraph{\benchss: Real-World Spreadsheet Manipulation.} \textit{Dataset Overview.} \benchss~\citep{spreadsheetbench} consists of 912 instructions collected from four major Excel forums and blogs.
 Each instruction is paired with spreadsheets reflecting authentic, complex user scenarios, often containing multiple tables and non-standard relational structures.
 The dataset totals 2,729 test cases, averaging three per instruction.
 A breakdown of cell-level and sheet-level manipulations is shown in Table~\ref{tab:spreadsheetbench-levels}.

-\paragraph{Task Settings} The benchmark defines two dimensions of evaluation: \begin{itemize}[topsep=2pt,itemsep=1pt,parsep=0pt] \item \textbf{Granularity:} Instructions involve either \emph{cell-level} manipulations (specific ranges such as \texttt{D2:D6}) or \emph{sheet-level} manipulations (entire tables or multi-sheet updates). \item \textbf{Evaluation:} Performance is measured using an Online Judge (OJ)-style protocol.
+\textit{Task Settings.} The benchmark defines two dimensions of evaluation: \begin{itemize}[topsep=2pt,itemsep=1pt,parsep=0pt] \item \textbf{Granularity:} Instructions involve either \emph{cell-level} manipulations (specific ranges such as \texttt{D2:D6}) or \emph{sheet-level} manipulations (entire tables or multi-sheet updates). \item \textbf{Evaluation:} Performance is measured using an Online Judge (OJ)-style protocol.
 The \emph{soft} setting (IOI-style) awards partial credit when only some test cases are solved, while the \emph{hard} setting (ICPC-style) requires solutions to succeed on all test cases. \end{itemize}

-\paragraph{Agent Configuration} We evaluate \\texttt{o4-mini} using a function-calling agent connected to a single Python execution tool.
+\textit{Agent Configuration.} We evaluate \texttt{o4-mini} using a function-calling agent connected to a single Python execution tool.
 The agent translates natural language instructions into Python code for spreadsheet manipulation (e.g., modifying cells, applying formulas, restructuring tables).
 After each tool call, all formulas in the spreadsheet are recalculated to ensure consistency before proceeding to the next step.
 This setup provides a controlled environment to assess reasoning, code generation, and execution robustness across diverse spreadsheet tasks.

-\subsection{KB Construction and Retrieval Details}
+\subsubsection{KB Construction and Retrieval Details}